Adults Sexually Abused as Children (Adult Survivors of Child Sexual Abuse)

 Both women and men may experience a wide array of symptoms that may be associated with a history of childhood sexual abuse.
 Frequently, the underlying cause of these symptoms is not recognized by the physician and, in many cases, by the patient.

-For some survivors of childhood sexual abuse (CSA), there is minimal compromise to their adult functioning.
-Others will have myriad psychological, physical, and behavioral symptoms as a result of their abuse.
+For some survivors of childhood sexual abuse (CSA), there is a minimal compromise to their adult functioning.
+Others will have a myriad of psychological, physical, and behavioral symptoms as a result of their abuse.

 Definitions of childhood sexual abuse

 Childhood sexual abuse can be defined as any exposure to sexual acts imposed on children who inherently lack the emotional, maturational, and cognitive development to understand or to consent to such acts.
 These acts do not always involve sexual intercourse or physical force; rather, they involve manipulation and trickery.
 Authority and power enable the perpetrator to coerce the child into compliance.
 Characteristics and motivations of perpetrators of childhood sexual abuse vary: some may act out sexually to exert dominance over another individual; others may initiate the abuse for their own sexual gratification.

 Although specific legal definitions may vary among states, there is widespread agreement that abusive sexual contact can include breast and genital fondling, oral and anal sex, and vaginal intercourse.
 Definitions have been expanded to include noncontact events such as coercion to watch sexual acts or posing in child pornography.

 The prevalence of childhood sexual abuse in the United States is unknown.
 Because of the shame and stigma associated with abuse, many victims never disclose such experiences.
 Incest was once thought to be so rare that its occurrence was inconsequential.
 However, in the past 25 years, there has been increased recognition that incest and other forms of childhood sexual abuse occur with alarming frequency.
 Researchers have found that victims come from all cultural, racial, and economic groups.